Associate Team

 Isaac Clewes

-PhD researcher in Linguistics, Literature and Translation at the University of Málaga, working for the Department of English, French, and German.
-He specialises in (Neo-)Victorianism and Decadence, with special emphasis on aesthetics, queer theory, and transgender studies.
-He is the valedictorian for both his BA and MA in English Studies, having won the Bachelor’s and Master’s Extraordinary Award.
-Moreover, he has presented papers in both national and international conferences, such as the annual BAVS Conference (British Association for Victorian Studies) hosted at Cardiff University in 2024.
-He is currently part of the research project “Trans-formations: Queer Practices of Use and Embodiment in Post 9/11 Narratives in English” (PID2023-146450NB-I00).
+PhD candidate in Literature at the University of Málaga, who specialises in Neo-Victorianism, Aestheticism and Decadence, Cultural Studies, queer and trans theory, masculinity studies, and the novel.
+For his doctoral studies, he has won a University Teacher Training scholarship (FPU) funded by the Spanish Ministry of Universities.
+He has presented his research in both national and international conferences, such as the annual BAVS Conference (British Association for Victorian Studies) hosted at Cardiff University in 2024.
+Moreover, he has received the Bachelor’s and Master’s Extraordinary Award for English Studies as class valedictorian, graduating his BA (First) and MA (Distinction) with honours.
+He is currently a member of the research project “TRANS-FORMATIONS: Queer Practices of Use and Embodiment in Post 9/11 Narratives in English” (PID2023-146450NB-I00).